 Intangible assets consist of website development and trademark costs.
 Two additional website projects are currently under development.
-Under ASC 350, these costs are recognized as an intangible asset and are amortized using the straight-line method over periods between three and ten years.
-Amortization expense is expected to be \$162,458 for the next three years for the website and microsites; the trademark amortization expense is expected to be \$62,364 over the next ten years.
+Under ASC 350, Intangibles - Goodwill and Other, these costs are recognized as an intangible asset and are amortized using the straight-line method over periods between three and ten years.
+Amortization expense is expected to be \$125,681 for the next three years for the website and microsites; the annual trademark amortization expense is expected to be \$64,451 over the next ten years.